 Feeling Pressure In Your Eyes?
 Common Causes and Treatments

-Sometimes our patients will say, “I feel like there’s pressure in my eyes or pressure behind my eyes.”
+Sometimes our patients will say, “I feel like there’s pressure in my eyes or pressure behind my eyes!” or “Why does it feel like something in my eye?”
 Have you ever felt like this?

 Many patients have, and we can help.